 These basic distinctions in the number and morphology of particle events can explain some of the differences between the CTI evolution of ACIS and XIS.
 An additional piece of the puzzle is the time-dependence of the particle events themselves.
 Figure 9 shows a measure of the ACIS particle background over the same time period and with the same binning as the line energy evolution data.
 In this case the rate of high energy events rejected on-board the spacecraft is used as a proxy for the particle rate.
 These events are well above the X-ray energies that can be focused by the telescope and can only be caused by particles.
-The particle background rate is clearly not constant but is lowest in 2001 and reaches more than twice that level in 2010.
+The particle background rate is clearly not constant but is lowest in 2001, reaches more than twice that level in 2010, and is nearly back to the original low level in 2013.
 It has been shown that this measure of the ACIS particle background is well correlated over long time-scales with proton fluxes measured by the Advanced Composition Explorer (Stone et al. 1998) spacecraft with energies above 10 MeV (Grant et al. 2002).
 The lower particle fluxes are due to extra shielding provided by the solar magnetic field during solar maximum.
 Additional smaller scale dips can be seen which can be directly linked to increased heliomagnetic shielding during specific solar storms.
 The solar storms also produce transient increases in the particle background, but these are over much shorter timescales, hours to days, and thus do not appear in Figure 9.

 We can use these dips in the line energy to quantify the strength of its dependence on sacrificial charge from the particle background.
 A correction for sacrificial charge is part of the ACIS instrument team's standard CTI monitoring program described in Grant et al. (2005), although the correction factors have evolved since then.
 We can apply these correction factors to our line energy data to get a better sense for the true CTI change in the absence of sacrificial charge from the particle background.
 This corrected line energy and the line energy with no correction are shown in Figure 14.
 The CTI evolution is now much smoother, with a slightly higher rate of increase during solar maximum (2000-2002).
-After removing the gain change discussed in Section 3.2 and assuming a linear dependence, the rate of change is now 0.08% and 0.18% per year for the BI and FI CCDs, respectively, as compared to the background-uncorrected values of 0.08% and 0.05% per year.
+After removing the gain change discussed in Section 3.2 and assuming a linear dependence, the rate of change is now 0.08% and 0.17% per year for the BI and FI CCDs, respectively, as compared to the background-uncorrected values of 0.08% and 0.06% per year.
+The FI device is clearly much more sensitive to sacrificial charge than the BI device.

 Due to the shielding from the Earth's magnetic field, the long-term variability of the XIS particle background is very small.
 Tawa et al. (2008) found that after removing the orbital modulation and with the exception of a brief period of high solar activity, the particle background on XIS was constant within $\pm 6\%$ per year.
-Eric is working on an update with longer time scale since Tawa's is only six months.
+We have verified that the broad-band (5-13 keV) particle background in all three XIS detectors has changed by less than 4% per year for the range of dates considered in this work.